Creating and Running Symfony Projects

 - Verify

-configuration including username, password, host (127.0.0.1), port (MySQL 3306, PostgreSQL 5432), and database name. - Ensure the database username/password matches the ServBay defaults or your custom credentials.
+.env’sDATABASE_URLconfiguration including username, password, host (127.0.0.1), port (MySQL 3306, PostgreSQL 5432), and database name. - Ensure the database username/password matches the ServBay defaults or your custom credentials.

 - Make sure the target database (

-) exists.
+servbay_symfony_app) exists.

-Q: Why does php bin/console
+Q: Why does php bin/console fail to run?

-, and the ServBay’s PHP is properly set in the system's PATH (usually handled by ServBay during installation).
-You can run which php
+A: Ensure your terminal’s working directory is /Applications/ServBay/www/servbay-symfony-app, and the ServBay’s PHP is properly set in the system's PATH (usually handled by ServBay during installation).
+You can run which php to confirm you’re using ServBay’s PHP.

 Conclusion